This theory course will allow you to develop a level of plant knowledge deemed essential by the horticultural

 This course will equip you with the knowledge and understanding of the scientific principles that underpin horticultural practices.

-If you choose to study the evening option at our Regent’s Park Campus, you will be required to study two evenings per week, one of which might be online.
+If you choose to study the evening option at our Regent’s Park Campus, you will be required to study two evenings per week.

 You will learn